 Tioman is a Marine Park so no fishing or motorized watersports are allowed.
 Here’s what else you can do on our tropical island:

-The housereefs in Salang and ABC also offer some fantastic snorkelling and all you need to do is rent some snorkelling gear and jump in the water.
+The housereef in ABC offer some fantastic snorkelling and all you need to do is rent some snorkelling gear and jump in the water.

 If you’d rather explore the reefs at Coral Island, Renggis Island or the Marinepark then head to one of the local operators.
 They offer various trips by speedboat.
 Costs depend on the number of participants and the locations.

 Round the island trip